 Consultant Hand and Upper Limb Surgeon

-ACW is employed by Wrightington Wigan and Leigh NHS Turst, who research funding from Zimmer/Biomet, Integra, Lima, and Wright Medical.
+ACW is employed by Wrightington Wigan and Leigh NHS Trust, who receive research funding from Zimmer/Biomet, Integra, Lima, and Wright Medical.

 PMR declares that he has no competing interests.